cichu/minecraft-auto-replanter/README.md

 Instructions how to install Fabric loader can be found [here](https://fabricmc.net/wiki/install).

 ### Installation
-To install this mod first download the newest version from the [GitHub releases](https://github.com/cichu/minecraft-auto-replanter/releases) for your version of Minecraft.
+1. Download the latest version from the [GitHub releases](https://github.com/cichu/minecraft-auto-replanter/releases) for your version of Minecraft.
+   > Each release has 2 JAR files attached.
+   > Download the one **WITHOUT** the word "sources" in its name.
-Once the .jar file finishes downloading move it into mods folder inside your Minecraft installation folder.
+2. Move the downloaded file into mods folder inside your Minecraft installation folder.

 ## Roadmap
 - [x] Use different harvesting tools for different crops
 - [ ] Allow harvesting more crops
   - [ ] Cocoa beans
   - [ ] Nether warts
+- [ ] Add ability to put looting enchantment on the harvesting tools

 ## Reporting bugs or requesting features
 Both bug reports and feature requests are handled through [issues tab](https://github.com/cichu/minecraft-auto-replanter/issues).